vsoch/juliart-says/README.md

 ## Acknowledgements

-I didn't want to derive new corpus, so thank you to the following repositories for being able to use your corupus:
+I didn't want to derive new corpus, so thank you to the following repositories for being able to use your corpus / share raw data:

  - [itsron717/markov-gen](https://github.com/itsron717/markov-gen)